 The HICOR team is pleased to provide the fourth edition of our publicly accessible statewide report of clinic-level quality and cost measures for cancer care.
 The report is designed to facilitate discussion among those who are most impacted by cancer care delivery - clinicians providing cancer care, insurance plan administrators and employer groups who purchase insurance, and patients and their families.
-We believe that public reporting is the first step towards the goal of high-quality cancer care at reasonable price for all Washingtonians by spurring collaboration, research, and innovation.
+We believe that public reporting is the first step towards the goal of high-quality cancer care at a reasonable price for all Washingtonians by spurring collaboration, research and innovation.

-The Community Cancer Care Report includes metrics that are identified as meaningful and actionable by community leaders who pay for, provide, and receive cancer care.
+The Community Cancer Care in Washington State: Quality and Cost Report 2023 includes metrics that are identified as meaningful and actionable by community leaders who pay for, provide and receive cancer care.
 The information in this report is a selective view of a very complex world.
-Issues not addressed in this report - such as doctor-patient communication, respect for patient preferences and quality of life - are also critical aspects of cancer care.
+Issues not addressed in this report - such as physician-patient communication, respect for patient preferences and quality of life - are also critical aspects of cancer care.
 The metrics themselves are not intended to inform individual medical care decisions.

 The results presented in this report draw from a patient-level database that links enrollment and claims records from commercial and public health insurance plans with clinical information from Washington state cancer registries.
-HICOR's linked database includes approximately 70 percent of all cancer patients who received care in Washington state between 2017 and 2019.
+HICOR's linked database includes approximately 70 percent of all patients with cancer who received care in Washington state between 2017 and 2019.

 The report displays quality measures and associated costs across the spectrum of cancer care.
 The quality measures include recommended treatment immediately following diagnosis, emergency department and inpatient hospital admissions during treatment, appropriate use of surveillance testing for patients who have been treated with curative intent, and care for patients in the last 30 days of life.
-Where possible, we have aligned community input with recommendations and evidence- based guidelines from national organizations such as the National Comprehensive Cancer Network and the American Society of Clinical Oncology, and quality initiatives such as the Quality Oncology Practice Initiative.
+Where possible, we have aligned community input with recommendations and evidence-based guidelines from national organizations such as the National Comprehensive Cancer Network and the American Society of Clinical Oncology, and quality initiatives such as the Quality Oncology Practice Initiative.

 The findings in the 2023 report are comparable to those HICOR has previously reported and remain stable over time.
-Adherence to Recommended Treatments for Breast, Colorectal, and Lung Cancer remains high.
-The Hospitalization During Chemotherapy metric continues to show that more than half of cancer patients have an emergency department visit or require hospitalization during their first six months of chemotherapy treatment.
-Finally, there is substantial variability in the clinic-level quality scores for the hospitalization during chemotherapy and end of life care metrics.
+The metric for Adherence to RecommendedTreatments for Breast, Colorectal and Lung Cancer remains high.
+The

+Hospitalization During Chemotherapy metric continues to show that more than half of patients with cancer have an emergency department visit or require hospitalization during their first six months of chemotherapy treatment.
+Finally, there is substantial variability in the clinic-level quality scores for the Hospitalization During Chemotherapy and End-of-Life Care metrics.

-In this edition of the Community Cancer Care Report, we are introducing two new measures that are reported at the region level: biomarker testing and timeliness of care.
-Future versions of the report will expand on these new measures, potentially reporting results at a clinic-level, and move into the COVID-19 pandemic reporting period.
+In this edition of the Community Cancer Care in Washington State: Quality and Cost Report, we are introducing three new measures that are reported at the regional level: biomarker testing, germline testing and timeliness of care.
+Future versions of the report will expand on these new measures, potentially reporting results at a clinic level, and move into the COVID-19 pandemic reporting period.
 HICOR invites community feedback on the new measures to ensure that they are well-constructed and meaningful.
 HICOR will continue to partner with the community to identify new metrics and provide context for how care changed during the pandemic.